atavacron/NST_instagram/README.md

 For more information visit this [paper](https://arxiv.org/pdf/1508.06576.pdf)

 ## Structure of the application and how to use
 You need python 3 and all the requirements installed from the requirements.txt.
-In order to run this script scheduled you will need Linux distro plus to folders created on the same path as your neural_style_transfer.py:
+In order to run this script scheduled you will need a Linux distro plus two folders created under a prd (or change script on both python (.py) files):
 * output: Here final images 1080x1080 will be stored.
 Should also create output_log folder.
 The latter is a folder to store a 300x300 images from every 100 steps (1 epoch).
 * prod_folder: Here the images from Google Drive will be stored.
 You should also need to create a file such as style_name.json, with Google Drive name of the style picture as key and the name of the painting and style, that will be uploaded as the caption of the photo on Instagram.